Believe it or not, there are many ways to establish a new lawn.

-The second method, known as solid turfing, is the direct application of an already established root system in the form of sod or turf grass onto your prepared site of topsoil.
-Solid turf will come in a slab cut form, where it can be laid straight onto prepared soil.
-Laying solid turf will give you instant results (which is why it’s also known as instant turf), is low-maintenance and is perfect if you’re wanting to spruce up or repair your lawn with little wait time.
-The greatest benefit of instant turf is how quick it will establish, and how little water it requires during this process.An instant lawn landscape solution will guarantee you get a result from your time and cost investment.
+Solid turfing on the other hand, is the installation of an already established root system in the form of sod or turf grass onto your prepared site of topsoil.
+Solid turf will come in a slab cut form, where it can be placed straight onto prepared soil.
+Laying solid turf will give you instant results (which is why it’s known as instant turf), is low-maintenance and is perfect if you’re wanting to spruce up or repair your lawn with little wait time.
+The greatest benefit of instant turf is how quickly it will establish, and how little water it requires during this process.An instant lawn landscape solution will guarantee you get a result from your time and cost investment.
 Often when you seed a project, there is no guarantee that you will get the desired results or outcome you hoped for.

-- Both lawn solutions, while different in their application, have the same end result - a great looking lawn.
+- Both lawn solutions, while different in their application, have the same end result––a great looking lawn.

 However, if you are wanting to revegetate or cover a vast area quickly, then hydroseeding is a better option than other direct, traditional methods of seeding.
 It is also a more convenient way to revegetate areas that are hard to access, such as slopes and hillsides.

 With councils and developers placing tighter constraints on new turf areas, you need to consider installation process and establishment costs and the ongoing input costs for irrigation, fertiliser, herbicides etc. The labour-intensive hours required to then establish and maintain the area must also be considered during the tender process.

-Watering and fertilization
+Watering and fertilisation

-Solid turf varieties need to be watered immediately after being rolled out, in order to avoid the grass from drying out and dying.
-In the weeks that follow, solid turf needs frequent watering to maintain its health and success.
-This can be tedious, depending on the type of solid turf you invest in.
+Solid turf varieties need to be watered immediately after being rolled out, in order to avoid the grass drying out and dying.
+In the weeks that follow, turf needs frequent watering to maintain its health and success.
+This can be tedious, depending on the type of turf you invest in.

-Solid turfing with C4 warm-season grass varieties automatically eliminates many of those uncontrollable risks associated with turf establishment.
-For example, the water requirements of C4 warm season hard turf surfaces as compared to C3 cool-season grass can be up to 66% less, pending seasonal conditions.
+Solid turfing with C4 warm season grass varieties automatically eliminates many of those uncontrollable risks associated with turf establishment.
+For example, the water requirements of C4 warm season hard turf surfaces as compared to C3 cool season grass can be up to 66% less, pending seasonal conditions.

 Hydroseeding also requires more ongoing maintenance, with the repairing, topdressing and reseeding of damaged areas that may have been affected by washout caused by irrigation or rainfall.